Hong Kongers Form Human Chains Across City to Call for Democracy – Evoking Protests Against Soviets

 “The profession as a whole needs to come out to express their concerns and grievances,” he said.

-Rebecca Sy, the airline union head, told a news conference that Cathay Dragon dismissed her without giving a reason, but that the firing came after she was pulled from a flight at short notice and asked by an airline representative to confirm that a screenshot from Facebook was from her account.
+Rebecca Sy, the Cathay Dragon union head, told a news conference that the Hong Kong airline had dismissed her without giving a reason, but that the firing came after she was pulled from a flight and asked by an airline representative to confirm that screenshots from Facebook were from her account.

 “It’s not just about the termination of the job, it’s also the whole issue, it’s terrifying.
-All my colleagues are all terrified,” Sy said.
-“I feel so sorry for them because I’m no longer in that position to protect them.
-I used to be the one to stand behind them, to back up all of my colleagues.”
+All my colleagues are all terrified,” she said.
+“I feel so sorry for them because I’m no longer in that position to protect them.”

 Cathay Dragon is owned by Hong Kong’s main carrier, Cathay Pacific, which has come under pressure from Chinese authorities for employing people who support the protests.
-The company said in a statement that Sy’s departure “has nothing to do with her union leadership role or her union activities.”
+The company said in a statement that Sy’s departure has nothing to do with her union activities.

 The Hong Kong Confederation of Trade Unions called her firing a “blatant suppression and retaliation on her participation in the anti-extradition bill movement and her actions to mobilize her colleagues to participate as a trade union leader.”

-The Canadian government updated its travel advice for China on Thursday to warn of stepped-up border checks on smartphones.
+The Canadian government updated its travel advice for China to warn of stepped-up border checks on smartphones, following reports that Chinese immigration officers were looking for protest-related photos.

-“Increased screening of travelers’ digital devices has been reported at border crossings between mainland China and Hong Kong,” the advisory said.

-There have been reports that Chinese immigration officers are inspecting phones for photos related to the protests.